liamjosephnolan/liamjosephnolan.github.io/_projects/Alexi.md

 just for fun in my spare time I learned a great deal about advanced manufacturing techniques, and electronic component selection.
 The entire robot was modeled in Solidworks and machined on an Fanuc 3 Axis CNC mill.
-Design features include a Unibody 6061 Chasis, interchangable frontal weapon, invertable design and custom drum spinner powered by a brushless motor.
+Design features include a Unibody 6061 Chasis, interchangeable frontal weapon, invertible design and custom drum spinner powered by a brushless motor.